appdotnet/api-spec/content/docs/guides/create-an-app.md

 This is what you will see if you haven't created any apps.
 To start the process of registering your app click on [Create one here](https://account.app.net/developer/app/create/).

-Next, we will see the App Create page.
+Next, you will see the App Create page.

 ![Create Your App](https://files.app.net/01qdir2Q.png)

 You will be able to change all of this later, but start by giving your app a name that is unique to you, or your organization.

 Enter a website that is most closely related to this app.
-If doesn't make sense for you to enter a website feel free to enter in your Alpha profile URL. (https://app.net/<YOUR USERNAME>).
+If it doesn't make sense for you to enter a website feel free to enter in your Alpha profile URL. (https://app.net/<YOUR USERNAME>).
 This will let others know who is responsible for this app.

-The **Callback URL** is prefilled with http://localhost:8000 as a convince for local development.
+The **Callback URL** is prefilled with http://localhost:8000 as a convenience for local development.
 The Callback URL will be used when you [authenticate your app](/docs/authentication/) later.

 When you are satisfied with the information you have entered click create.